ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 * **Is your wallet only accessible from the computer you downloaded the client on?** Yes, if you are using Mist.
 You can of course export it for use on another computer.

-* **How long should it take to download the blockchain? self.ethereum** The Ethereum blockchain is constantly growing, and is nearing 7gb as of February 2016.
+* **How long should it take to download the blockchain?** The Ethereum blockchain is constantly growing, and is nearing 7GB as of February 2016.
 It can take an hour or two to download.

-* **How can I safely store my ether?** Here are the possible ways to store ether:
+* **How can I safely store my ether?**
+Here are the possible ways to store ether:
     * Accounts
         * Mist/Geth accounts.
         * Paper wallets.